Frenchcore

 Frenchcore is a subgenre of hardcore techno.
-The style differs from other forms of hardcore in terms of a faster tempo, usually above 190-250 BPM, and a loud & distorted offbeat bassline.
+The style differs from other forms of hardcore in terms of a faster tempo, usually above 160 –185 BPM, and a loud and distorted offbeat bassline.

 In the 1990s, drum machines and samplers were used to make this style.
 As technology developed, DAWs such as Ableton and Cubase became the standard for production.
 Modern frenchcore is often performed with live musical performers and sampling alongside a DJ set.

 History

 Frenchcore is a product of the rave and freetekno scenes in France dating back to the mid-1990s.
 The first frenchcore act, Micropoint, was founded by DJ Radium and Al Core in 1992.
 In 1994, DJ Radium focused on his solo career and became known as the most significant contributor to the genre in the late 1990s.
 He founded Psychik Genocide, one of the first frenchcore labels.
 Radium eventually became a touring artist and performed across Europe and in the United States.
 The genre remained underground for many years, being based mostly in France and Italy with artists as Androgyn Network, The Sickest Squad, Psiko, Maissouille, X-Fly and DOM.

 In the second half of the 2000s the genre, which initially relied on industrial loops, percussion, vocal chops and rhythmic effects, started to develop an alternative melodic and psychedelic style, influenced by UK hardcore and trance music.
 This trend, initially experimented with by artists such as The Speed Freak, Hunterwolf and Roms, took a different direction from the classic frenchcore sound pioneered by DJ Radium.

 The 2010s saw the reinvention of frenchcore, the rise of new artists, and a heavy Dutch influence as the genre became increasingly more popular in the Netherlands.
 In 2011, the first edition of "Frenchcore S'il Vous Plait" took place in Culemborg; 2012's edition of Thunderdome, the world's biggest hardcore festival, had an area dedicated exclusively to frenchcore.
 In 2014, Defqon.1, the world's largest hardstyle festival, added a frenchcore stage for the first time.

 The releases on Peacock Records deepened the shift in the genre to an even more harmonic and modern sound created by younger producers.
 In 2016, modern frenchcore's popularity expanded beyond Europe for the first time when Dr. Peacock toured through the United States with performances in New York City, Denver, Phoenix and Pittsburgh.
-Dr. Peacock also performed in Sydney, Australia that same year.
+Dr. Peacock also performed in Sydney, Australia, that same year.